dfbr/hibp_powershell/README.md

 # hibp_powershell
-Powershell functions for querying HaveIBeenPwned
+Powershell functions for querying the HaveIBeenPwned v3 API

 Follows the specification at https://haveibeenpwned.com/API/v3 but encapsulated in Powershell functions.